 Treating Epididymitis and Orchitis

-You have inflammation of the epididymis and testicle.
+You have inflammation of the epididymis (epididymitis) and testicle (orchitis).
 This is likely due to an infection.
+In many cases, epididymitis and orchitis occur along with urinary tract infections.
 Treatment includes medication to get rid of the infection.
-It also also includes medication and other methods to relieve symptoms.
+It also inclludes medication and other methods to relieve symptoms.

 Antibiotics.
 Acute epididymitis is most often treated with oral antibiotics.
 You may also be given an injection of antibiotics.
 Be sure to take all of your medication until it is gone, even if you feel better.

 Anti-inflammatories.
 You may be prescribed medication to reduce swelling and tenderness.

 Rest.
 You will most likely need to rest for